rodrigovaldes/heroku_py_min/README.md

 3. You do not need a Procfile

-4. The app.json file helps to run vim in the dynos.
+4. The app.json helps to use bash in dynos.
+The code below opens bash in a heroku dyno
 ```bash
 heroku run bash -a my-app
 ```